 Plant diseases can have either abiotic or biotic causes.
-While abiotic diseases are caused by environmental influences such as air or soil pollution, the cause of biotic diseases, which are dealt with in this module, lies within pathogens (Greek pathos = suffering, disease).
-Pathogens are divided into the groups of fungi, bacteria including phytoplasmas (cell wall-free bacteria) and viruses.
+While abiotic diseases are caused by environmental influences such as temperature extremes, excess or lack of wather or lack or excess of nutrients, the cause of biotic diseases, which are dealt with in this module, lies within pathogens (Greek pathos = suffering, disease).
+Pathogens are divided into the groups of pseudofungi and fungi, bacteria including phytoplasmas (cell wall-free bacteria) and viruses.

-Diseases caused by fungi are called mycoses (Greek myces = fungus).
+Diseases caused by fungi (Greek myces = fungus) and pseudofungi are called mycoses and pseudomycoses.
 They are controlled by fungicides (Latin fungus = fungus).
 Diseases caused by bacteria or phytoplasmas are called bacterioses or phytoplasmoses.
 They are controlled with bactericides.